-ParentsWeb is an application in Blanchet's student information system, RenWeb, and includes a complete school calendar, daily announcements, homework assignments, printable forms and more.
+Blanchet has recently updated its school website, www.blanchetcatholicschool.com.
+Blanchet's website is an excellent resource for school information.
+The website includes the school calendar, daily announcements, homework assignments, printable forms and more.
 Parents will also be issued an ID where they will be able to log in and check student's academic progress and attendance.
-ParentsWeb is the first place parents should look for school information.
+The website is the first place parents should look for school information.
+Suggestions for new features that should be added to the website should be directed to the Development Coordinator.